Gandi/hubot-phabs/README.md

     .phab T123 sub <user> + some comment
     .phab T123 unsub <user> = some comment subscribes and unsubscribes users to tasks.
-        A comment can optionaly be added
+        A comment can optionaly be added.
+        You can use 'me' as username and it will substitute your username
         permission: phuser

     .phab T123 on <someone> is low is open to <column>